twitch4j/streamlabs4j/docs/content/getting-started/installation.md

 # Installation

-We recommend using a dependency management tool to manage twitch4j and sub dependencies.
-As a fallback method you can also download a fatJar.
+We recommend using a dependency management tool to manage streamlabs4j and sub dependencies.

 ## Gradle
 Add it to your build.gradle with: